Bullet Journal Calendar Ideas

 What To List In Your Bullet Journal Future Planning

 Although it is very individual and will greatly vary from person to person, there are a few things that most people like to add in the future log.
 Here are a few ideas:

 - School vacation

 - Other appointments

-Basically add here any events happening in the future that doesn’t have a place in your weekly or monthly pages yet.
+Basically, add any events happening in the future that don’t have a place in your weekly or monthly pages yet.

 As I mentioned above, I write all my important future tasks and planning to the future log.

-Here goes the recurring birthdays and school vacation but also one offs and irregular appointments such as the dentist check-ups, which I plan about 6 month in advance.
+Here go the recurring birthdays and school vacations but also one-offs and irregular appointments such as the dentist check-ups, which I plan about 6 months in advance.

-I definitely don’t make monthly spreads this far in advance so here is where this kind of appointments go to.
+I definitely don’t make monthly spreads this far in advance so here is where this kind of appointment go to.